Running for unfinished business

 He explained that those strategies were all designed to work together to lift Liberia and Liberians to a higher standard of living.

-Mr. Weah remained overwhelmingly confident and is certain of re-election, saying he has done much for the people in short term and the people are satisfied with his leadership.
+Mr. Weah remained overwhelmingly confident and is certain of a re-election, saying he has done much for the people in short term and the people are satisfied with his leadership.

 However, President Weah’s claims to have put in place new strategic approaches to development particularly his Pro-Poor Agenda for Prosperity and Development (PAPD) has been widely criticized here among the population.
 Many claimed that the agenda is aimed at making people poorer while he and his allies get richer.